geotrev/undernet/docs/introduction.md

 Thanks for using Undernet!
 Hit the ground running in your next project with this fully modular, highly configurable front-end framework.

-Undernet is extremely light, carrying no external dependencies apart from needing a SCSS compiler (if you aren't using the compiled CSS).
+Undernet is extremely light, carrying no external dependencies, with a fully module-based interface through [npm](https://www.npmjs.org/package/undernet).

-Head over to the [download page](/docs/overview/download) to get Undernet's assets, or see other options for [including it in your pipeline](/docs/overview/javascript) via NPM.
+Head over to the [download page](/docs/overview/download) to get Undernet's assets, or see other options for [including it in your pipeline](/docs/overview/javascript).

 ## About Undernet